Spraying with Btk

 Impact on the public: Aircraft flying as low as 150 feet above ground level apply the Btk.
 The public likely will hear aircraft noise during the early morning.

 Btk can be sprayed also from the ground.
 Hydraulic sprayers are the most efficient of the available ground-level methods for applying Btk.

 A hydraulic sprayer distributes the insecticide in a stream of liquid onto the foliage of trees and shrubs, usually until run-off is visible.
 Hydraulic sprayers have limited reach but can be quite effective at delivering Btk into the crowns of trees.
-Ground spraying is a viable treatment option for eradication of gypsy moth when populations are small and isolated in known areas.
+Ground spraying is a viable treatment option for eradication of Lymantria moth when populations are small and isolated in known areas.
 In addition, ground spraying can specifically target potential host vegetation without treating other objects like houses, fences and non-host trees and shrubs.

 Under the recently enacted Integrated Pest Management Act, ground spraying of Btk formulations does not require a Pesticide Use Permit.

 Ground spraying is less effective when tree crowns are very high or dense.
 Other disadvantages of ground spraying: